Outstanding Teaching Award

 Dr. Pascale Manning (Department of English) was recognized for excellence in teaching English 310: Honors Advanced Composition, the same course for which she was nominated for this honor in 2014.

 UHSA Executive Board Treasurer Natalya Mudry read endorsements and presented the award at the Spring 2016 Honors Graduation Ceremony on Wednesday, May 11, at the Alumni Welcome & Conference Center.
 Also nominated were Dr. Julia Chybowski (Department of Music) and Dr. Paul Klemp (Department of English).

 2014 - Dr. Robert Feldman

-Dr. Robert Feldman (Department of English) was nominated for ENGLISH 228: Modern American Literature, a course he has taught for the University Honors Program every academic year since 1999.
+Dr. Robert Feldman (Department of English) was nominated for ENGLISH 228: Modern American Literature, an Honors course he has taught since 1999.

 Dana Giannelli, University Honors Student Association Board member and Elementary Education major, presented the award at the Spring 2015 Honors Graduation Ceremony on May 11, 2015, at the Alumni Welcome & Conference Center.

 Also nominated this year were Dr. Shelly Michalski (Department of Biology) for BIOLOGY 108 and Dr. Pascale Manning (Department of English) for ENGLISH 310.

 Dr. Don Dingledine (Department of English) was the recipient of the 2013 Outstanding Teaching Award.
 We extend congratulations to Dr. Dingledine and to his fellow nominees, Dr. Robert Feldman (English 228: Honors Modern American Literature) and Dr. Paul Klemp (HNRS 175: Seminar).
 All are members of the Department of English.

 Dingledine was nominated for ENGLISH 229: Honors African American Literature and for HNRS 275: Culture Connection.